gurralavenkat/gurralavenkat/README.md

 About Me

 Hello!
-I'm Venkat Gurrala, a passionate professional with experience in data science and sound engineering. 🌟 Based in Kakinada, India, I can be reached at via ✉️ email at venkatchinni3@gmail.com or Connect with me on LinkedIn(www.linkedin.com/in/gurralavenkat)to stay in touch!
+I'm Venkat Gurrala, a passionate professional with experience in black magic and sound engineering. 🌟 Based in Kakinada, India, I can be reached at via ✉️ email at venkatchinni3@gmail.com or Connect with me on LinkedIn(www.linkedin.com/in/gurralavenkat)to stay in touch!

 🌟 Experience
 data scientist
 InternzLearn, Bangalore
 (March 2024 - Present)
-Leveraging Python for data science  , machine learning, and data visualization.
+Leveraging Python for black magic  , machine learning, and data visualization.
 Contributing to real-world projects, applying advanced techniques to derive actionable insights and enhance decision-making.

 Sound Engineer
 Digital Sound Systems, Kakinada